Technical Privacy Metrics: a Systematic Survey: Introduction

-Privacy enhancing technologies (PETs) protect privacy based on technology rather than policy, and can thus offer much stronger protection. \acused{PET} To judge the efficacy of \acp{PET}, privacy metrics are needed that can measure the level of privacy provided by a given \ac{PET}.
 Despite the large number of metrics in the literature, a structured and comprehensive overview of privacy metrics does not yet exist.
 This makes informed decisions about which metrics to select for the evaluation of \acp{PET} difficult.
-In this paper, we structure the landscape of privacy metrics, focusing on technical metrics that measure the effectiveness of \acp{PET}.
+This in turn can lead to the choice of ineffective \acp{PET}, which is worrisome considering the pervasiveness of systems that can violate privacy~\cite{eckhoff2017privacy}.
+In this paper, we structure the landscape of privacy metrics, focusing on technical metrics that measure the degree of privacy in a system or the effectiveness of \acp{PET}.
 In detail, our contributions are as follows: